Inheritance and Dependencies

 }

-To make it possible to inject all the objects that your derived class and its base class depend on, implement the IInitializable<T…> interface, and list the types of all the dependencies as generic type arguments of the interface.
+To make it possible to inject all the objects that your derived class and its base class depend on, implement the IInitializable<T…> interface, and list the types of all their combined dependencies as generic type arguments of the interface.

 public class Derived : Base, IInitializable<A, B, C, D>